blockchain-etl/ethereum-etl/README.md

+# Optimism ETL
-# NOTE: This is a fork of ethereum-etl that handles for Optimism data.
+## NOTE: This is a fork of ethereum-etl that handles for Optimism data.
 Replace your `ethereum-etl` package with `ethereum-etl` from this repo

 # Ethereum ETL